 So what’s the point of starting now if you’ve never participated in a strength training program?
 Below are a few very important reasons strength training is important in your quality of life:

-- Improves your stability and balance: As your muscles becomes stronger and more resilient, the more balance is sturdier.
+- Improves your stability and balance: As your muscles become stronger and more resilient, the more balance is sturdier.
 This will help keep you safe in your day to day activities and lowers the chance of falls or accidents.

 - Improves your ability to do everyday activities: The stronger your muscles, the easier it is to do the things you usually do each day.